Charles Hall Youth and Family Services believes...

 - Developing the capacity of its staff to create positive and meaningful relationships with youth;

-- Developing the capacity of our youth to legitimately earn a sense of self-worth; and,
+- Developing the capacity of children and youth to legitimately earn a sense of self-worth; and,

-- Developing the capacity of our youth to manage feelings and emotions.
+- Developing the capacity of children and youth to manage feelings and emotions.